 When to obtain life insurance

-Life insurance can be invaluable regardless of your age or financial situation.
+Life insurance can be invaluable depending on your age or financial situation.
 However, you might want to review your life insurance or consider getting it at specific milestones in life.

 - Committing to a mortgage – If you’ve just bought a house or taken on more debt, consider getting life insurance so you’re covered for your financial obligations if you’re unable to work.
 Having life insurance could be the difference between losing your house or having a home for your family to live in if you’re unable to work.

 - Adding a baby to the family – If you’re adding new members to the family, you’ll have more financial obligations.
-Life insurance ensures you and your baby will be protected in case the unexpected happens or if you’re unable to work.
+Life insurance helps ensure you and your baby will be protected in case the unexpected happens or if you’re unable to work.

 - Getting a pay raise – Your lifestyle might change as you start earning more.
 Reviewing your life insurance to reflect your higher living standards is a good idea.